enjector/ai-context-book-builder/README.md

     npm install -g markdown-pdf
     ```

+  * For Latex support see LATEX.md for pre-requistes

 ### Steps

 1. Create a folder for your book.
 2. Save AI responses as `0.md` (intro), `1.md`, `2.md` ... `A.md` (appendix).
 3.  **Handling Images:** If the AI generates diagrams, save the image to the folder (e.g., `1.1.png`) and update the reference in the markdown file: `![Title](1.1.png)`.
-4. Run the build script:
+4. Run the build script (change the name of the output markdown and pdf - default is MyBook.md and MyBook.pdf)

 <!-- end list -->